 And, after plenty of teasing, Jeep also added a pickup to the line for the first time in decades.
 The 2020 Gladiator is basically the same as the Wrangler from the grille to the back of the cab, which sits in front of a five-foot cargo bed that’s the right size for most outdoor adventures.

 For all the new in these trucks (and there’s a ton of it), they’re still Jeeps in every way, which means they’ll go pretty much anywhere you want to go and look cool doing it.
 They’re also big, buff, and loud, so upgrading the audio gear is a smart move if your music matters.

 The car audio aftermarket is still catching up in some areas, but here’s our initial take on what’s possible with your Wrangler or Gladiator.
-We’ll update this article when new stuff arrives, so check back often or enter your vehicle information to see what's available if those updates are running a bit late.

 Factory stereo system

-Speaker-wise, replacement is possible, but in the case of the uniquely Jeep knee panel speakers, not necessarily easy.
+Speaker-wise, replacement is possible, but in the case of the uniquely Jeep knee panel speakers, it's not necessarily easy.
 It’s do-able for the DIY-er, though, especially with the help of the Crutchfield ResearchNotes included free with your stereo or speaker purchase.